juliocesarscheidt/lambda-aws-api/api/README.md

 > This is a simple users API with some CRUD, using DynamoDB

-Take a look at the [Swagger](./swagger.yaml) for the specifications
+Take a look at the [Swagger File](./swagger.yaml) for the specifications

 ## Testing the API